freeCodeCamp/freeCodeCamp/guide/english/java/comments-in-java/index.md

 #### 1. Single Line Comment

+Single Line comments are short comments written in one or two lines.
+They are the most used type of comments.

 To create a single line comment just add two `//` forward slashes before the text.

 ```java